What is a Clean Game in Bowling?

 No Open Frames

-If the player fails to get a close frame in any one of the 10 frames of the bowling game, the game would be considered a standard game and not a proper clean bowling game as per USBC standards.
+If the player fails to get a close frame in any of the 10 frames of the bowling game, the game would be considered a standard game and not a proper clean bowling game as per USBC standards.

-So, it would help if you scored a strike which means knocking down all 10 pins on the first ball, or a spare which means taking two shots to knock down all the pins in a frame, every frame, which can be pretty tricky skillful at doing.
+So, it would help if you scored a strike, which means knocking down all 10 pins on the first ball, or a spare, which means taking two shots to knock down all the pins in a frame, every frame, which can be pretty tricky skillful at doing.

 Fill Balls

-10th Frame
+10th frame

 Family playing bowling and scoring